Exercise of Public Rights 2026: A practical guide for parish and town councils

 Working days exclude weekends and bank holidays—this is a common area where mistakes occur.

-1 July – 14 July 2026 (inclusive, weekdays only)
+For the 2026 Exercise, your inspection period must include the first 10 working days of July: 1 July – 14 July 2026 (inclusive, weekdays only)

 This July requirement creates a fixed framework within which councils must operate.
 For 2026: